Dartmouth-Data-Analytics-Core/Bioinformatics_workshop-2024/Day-2/03-Intro-to-NGS-data-analysis-III.md

 - Often referred to as read counting, several NGS applications require us to count reads overlapping specific features to extract insights.
 For example, in RNA-seq, the number of reads overlapping each gene is used to infer expression level.

 **Variant Calling:**
-- In WGS/WES experiments, we are usually interested in identifying genetic variants that are present in a sequenced sample, but not in teh reference genome that the sample was aligned to.
+- In WGS/WES experiments, we are usually interested in identifying genetic variants that are present in a sequenced sample, but not in the reference genome that the sample was aligned to.

 ---